 SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders Of Desktop Metal, Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of February 22, 2022 - DM

-To:All persons or entities who purchased or otherwise acquired securities of Desktop Metal, Inc.("Desktop Metal" or the "Company") (DM) - Get Desktop Metal, Inc. Class A Report and/or sold Desktop Metal put options between March 15, 2021 and November 15, 2021 .
+To:All persons or entities who purchased or otherwise acquired securities of Desktop Metal, Inc.("Desktop Metal" or the "Company") (DM) - Get Desktop Metal, Inc. Class A Report between March 15, 2021 and November 15, 2021 .
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the District of Massachusetts.
 To get more information go to:

 or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.
 There is no cost or obligation to you.